aravindfz/ngx-toaster/README.md

 | showCloseButton |   boolean     |       No         |     true                |  Close button can be seen for manually closing it |
 | toastType       |   ToastType   |       Yes        |   ----------            |  Type of the toast message can be set htere       |

-- where `ToastType` is a enumeration type that determines the type of the notification which takes a five values viz.,<br>
+- where `ToastType` is a enumeration type that determines the type of the notification which takes a five values viz.,

                                         ERROR<br>
                                         WARNING<br>
                                         SUCCESS<br>
                                         INFORMATION<br>
                                         EMPTY<br>

 7. To show the toast message you should be calling the `showToastMessage()` method that takes `toastMessageConfiguration` as its argument
   ```
     let toastNotificationConfiguration: ToastNotificationConfiguration = {
               message: 'Sample Toast message',